Intellectual disability can be genetic or the result of a disorder that interferes with brain development.

 Other urine and blood tests are done depending on what doctors suspect is the cause.

 Some children who are delayed in learning language and mastering social skills have conditions other than ID.
 Because hearing problems interfere with language and social development, a hearing evaluation Screening and Diagnosis Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more is typically done.

 Emotional problems and learning disorders Learning Disorders Learning disorders involve an inability to acquire, retain, or broadly use specific skills or information, resulting from deficiencies in attention, memory, or reasoning and affecting academic... read more also can be mistaken for ID.
-Children who have been severely deprived of normal love and attention ( see Overview of Child Neglect and Abuse Overview of Child Neglect and Abuse Child neglect is withholding essential things from children.
-Child abuse is doing harmful things to children.
-Some factors that increase the risk of child neglect and abuse are poverty, drug... read more ) for long periods of time may seem to have ID.
+Children who have been severely deprived of normal love and attention ( see Overview of Child Neglect and Abuse Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more ) for long periods of time may seem to have ID.
 A child with delays in sitting or walking (gross motor skills) or in manipulating objects (fine motor skills) may have a neurologic disorder not associated with ID.

 Prognosis for Intellectual Disability

 A person with mild ID has a relatively normal life expectancy, and health care is improving long-term health outcomes for people with all types of intellectual disabilities.
 Many people with ID can support themselves, can live independently, and can be successfully employed with appropriate support.

 Because intellectual disability sometimes coexists with serious physical problems, the life expectancy of people with ID may be shortened, depending on the specific condition.
 People with more severe intellectual disability are more likely to require support for life.
 In general, the more severe the cognitive disability and the more physical problems the person has, the shorter the life expectancy.

 Prevention of Intellectual Disability